ORGANIZED BY

 ABOUT CSERA 2026

-Through practical sessions on emerging regulations, sector-specific due diligence, and stakeholder engagement, participants will explore how rights-based approaches strengthen business resilience while addressing human rights and environmental impacts.
-Join us for interactive dialogue, real-world case studies, and actionable tools to navigate Asia's evolving sustainability landscape.
+Through practical sessions on emerging regulations, due diligence, and stakeholder engagement, participants will examine real-world solutions, share lessons, and identify actionable strategies for navigating Asia’s evolving sustainability landscape.

 LEARN